 He now holds the title of Director Emeritus of the LL.M. program and serves on its faculty.
 Professor Kolsby was the inaugural speaker in this lecture series.

-Prior Kolsby Lectures
+Past Kolsby Lectures